notSam25/LadueQuotes/README.md

 > "Pulled Pork?
 How about you pull some bitches" - Geoffrey ?
 >
 > "Sex and gender are the same thing?
 I dont remember having gender with your mom."
 Nick ?
+>
+> "🔥This deck is insane!!!" - Brian Duchong